 The idea of injecting a drug that causes partial paralysis into their face may be scary for many people, but for others, the pain-relieving benefits overcome their fears.

-While researchers advise further study with larger sample sizes for more conclusive evidence of Botox’s safety and effectiveness, there are ongoing and statistically significant indicators that Botox injections for TMJ work.
+While researchers advise further study with larger sample sizes for more conclusive evidence of Botulinum’s safety and effectiveness, there are ongoing and statistically significant indicators that Botulinum injections for TMJ work.
 Another study from 2014 looked at one clinic’s administration of this treatment over five years and found overwhelming evidence that patients experienced profound and lasting pain relief.

-The pain-relieving effects of Botox for TMJ vary from patient to patient.
-People metabolize Botox at different rates, resulting in different durations of pain relief.
+The pain-relieving effects of Botulinum for TMJ vary from patient to patient.
+People metabolize Botulinum at different rates, resulting in different durations of pain relief.
 Most people find their symptoms significantly reduced for three to six months.
-The more often patients receive Botox injections (up to a point), the longer their periods of relief will be.
+The more often patients receive Botulinum injections (up to a point), the longer their periods of relief will be.

-What can I expect during a Botox for TMJ procedure?
+What can I expect during a Botulinum for TMJ procedure?

 Your doctor will explain the procedure before beginning and answer any questions you may have.
 When you are ready, they will begin a series of injections into the targeted muscles.
 You can expect several injections, but the number and placement are dependent upon your treatment goals and the muscles targeted.
 In general, injections occur at several spots at the temporalis and masseter muscles.
 Your doctor may be more conservative to begin, as the least number of injections necessary is best.